cedaro/grunt-wp-i18n/README.md

                 i18nToolsPath: '', // Path to the i18n tools directory.
                 mainFile: '',      // Main project file.
                 potFilename: '',   // Name of the POT file.
+                processPot: null,  // A callback function for manipulating the POT file.
                 type: 'wp-plugin'  // Type of project (wp-plugin or wp-theme).
             }
         }